mhpsantos/mhpsantos/README.md

 ## Hey there!

-This is where I experiment with everything code-related.

-You will find a few nonsense repos but that's just me trying new things.
+This is where I learn/experiment/work/show-off everything code-related.
+You **will** find some nonsense here but that's just me trying new things.

 ## Currently working with